-- You can call us at the MVP Member Services/Customer Care Center. - You can get free help from your State Health Insurance Assistance Program. - Your doctor can make a request for you.
+- You can call us at the MVP Member Services/Customer Care Center. - You can get free help from your State Health Insurance Assistance Program. - Your doctor or other health care provider can make a request for you.
 If your doctor helps with an appeal past Level 2, they will need to be appointed as your representative.
-Please call the MVP Member Services/Customer Care Center and ask for the "Appointment of
+Please call the MVP Member Services/Customer Care Center and